matejovic/yera/README.md

 ## Programmer's notes

 Proposed tasks
--[ ] stretch goal: release working demo on the server -[ ] fix the reading xp work on the phone
+-[ ] mail goal: release working demo on the server
+-[ ] fix the reading xp work on the phone
+-[ ] catch external links before opening them and offer options: save this link, open in new tab.

 once basics are done

 Completed tasks
--[x] So what I need to do first is to display proper article -[x] Actually add article into the database
+-[x] add newly added article to the main feed on response -[x] So what I need to do first is to display proper article -[x] Actually add article into the database
 -[x] Display real data instead of fake on the homepage.